-The ADS7841 is a classic Successive Approximation Register (SAR) ADC.
-The architecture is based on capacitive redistribution that inherently includes a sample-and-hold function.
+The ADS7844 is a classic successive approximation register (SAR) analog-to-digital (A/D) converter.
+The architecture is based on capacitive redistribution which inherently includes a sample/hold function.
 The converter is fabricated on a 0.6μs CMOS process.

-The basic operation of the ADS7841 is shown in Figure 1.
+The basic operation of the ADS7844 is shown in Figure 1.
 The device requires an external reference and an external clock.
 It operates from a single supply of 2.7V to 5.25V.
-The external reference can be any voltage between 100mV and $+V{CC}$.
+The external reference can be any voltage between 100mV and $+\mbox{$V{\rm CC}$}$.
 The value of the reference voltage directly sets the input range of the converter.
-The average reference input current depends on the conversion rate of the ADS7841.
+The average reference input current depends on the conversion rate of the ADS7844.

-The analog input to the converter is differential and is provided via a four-channel multiplexer.
-The input can be provided in reference to a voltage on the COM pin (which is generally ground) or differentially by using two of the four input channels (CH0 - CH3).
+The analog input to the converter is differential and is provided via an eight-channel multiplexer.
+The input can be provided in reference to a voltage on the COM pin (which is generally ground) or differentially by using four of the eight input channels (CH0 - CH7).
 The particular configuration is selectable via the digital interface.